knative/docs/docs/serving/setting-up-custom-ingress-gateway.md

 Knative service mesh, which is the `knative-ingress-gateway` Gateway under the `knative-serving` namespace.
 By default, we use Istio gateway service `istio-ingressgateway` under `istio-system` namespace as its underlying service.
-You can replace the service with that of your own as follows.
+You can replace the service and the gateway with that of your own as follows.

+## Replace the default `istio-ingressgateway` service with `custom-ingressgateway`

-## Step 1: Create Gateway Service and Deployment Instance
+#### Step 1: Create Gateway Service and Deployment Instance

 You'll need to create the gateway service and deployment instance to handle traffic first.
 Let's say you customized the default `istio-ingressgateway` to